What Is the Difference Between Arbitration and Litigation?

 Like arbitration, mediation is an alternative to litigation.
 However, mediation is merely a negotiation, and there is no guarantee that the parties will come to a resolution.
 The mediation process is facilitated by a mediator trained in dispute resolution and often takes place while parties await a court date (or arbitration conference) with the goal of reaching a “win-win” solution to the dispute.

-In fact, many judges – especially in larger metropolitan areas – will not let a case go to trial without mediation and automatically include a mediation deadline in the docket control order (or scheduling order) which is issued shortly after a lawsuit is filed.
-If not ordered by the judge, either party may file a motion to compel mediation, but it is unlikely that the compelled party will participate in the negotiations in good faith.
+In fact, many judges – especially in larger metropolitan areas – will not let a case go to trial without mediation and automatically include a mediation deadline in the docket control order (or scheduling order) that is issued shortly after a lawsuit is filed.
+If not ordered by the judge, either party may file a motion to compel mediation but it is unlikely that the compelled party will participate in the negotiations in good faith.

 If a settlement is reached, it is then recorded in a written agreement that is legally binding.
 If the parties fail to come to a resolution, then litigation or arbitration is often the next step.